Jenn Taylor.png

 Breaking Free from Unhelpful Thinking Habits

 Have you ever found yourself stuck in a mental loop, convinced that the worst is about to happen, or that everyone around you is judging your every move?
 These are called unhelpful thinking habits, and they have a sneaky way of creeping into our lives and distorting reality.
-We all develop these habits over time, often without realizing it, and they can shape the way we see ourselves and the world around us.
+We all develop these habits over time, often without realising it, and they can shape the way we see ourselves and the world around us.

-The good news is that once you recognize your unhelpful thinking styles, you can begin to challenge them and break free from their grip.
+The good news is that once you recognise your unhelpful thinking styles, you can begin to challenge them and break free from their grip.
 Below, we’ll take a closer look at some common thinking habits and offer actionable steps to help you shift your mindset toward a more balanced, helpful perspective.

 Mental Filtering: The Gloomy Specs Effect